Kyrobi/PoPLProject/README.md

 3. Run ./build.sh to generate all the required files and output the parse tree.

 Repeat step 2 and 3 after every changes you make.

+# Generating Parse Tree
+- If you want to display the result in a parse tree, you'll need to download the ANTLR4 plugin for IntelliJ and watch this video on how to use it: https://www.youtube.com/watch?v=EDu7Z_F09Lw

 # Possible issues
 - When trying to ruild the build script after everything has been installed,